Wi-Fi /etc/config/wireless

 To use the WPA3 modes as station (client), it is required to install the wpa-supplicant-openssl package.

-To support both access point and station modes with WPA3, it is possible to install the wpad-openssl package.
+To support both access point and station modes with WPA3, install the wpad-openssl package.

 Value Type Ciphers Supported since